Nytra/MonkeyBepisLoader/README.md

 2. Install MonkeyLoader + Resonite GamePack (and optionally the RML GamePack) (https://github.com/ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite)

-3. Extract the contents of [MonkeyBepisLoader.zip](https://github.com/ResoniteModdingGroup/MonkeyBepisLoader/releases/latest/download/MonkeyBepisLoader.zip) into your Resonite installation folder and say yes to overwriting any files
+3. Extract the contents of [MonkeyBepisLoader.zip](https://github.com/ResoniteModdingGroup/MonkeyBepisLoader/releases/latest/download/MonkeyBepisLoader.zip) into the root of your Resonite installation folder and say yes to overwriting any files

 4. Start Resonite and enjoy all the mods!